apache/echarts-doc/en/tutorial/visual-map.md

         },
         [1212, 5454, 'Vatican'],   //  it can also be value of dataItem, which is more common.
         [2323, 3223, 'Nauru'],     // each value is『three-dimensional』, each column is a dimension.
-        [4343, 23,   'Tuvalu']    // if it is『bubble chart』，mapping the first dimension to x axis is very common,
+        [4343, 23,   'Tuvalu']    // if it is『bubble chart』, mapping the first dimension to x axis is very common,
                                  // map the second dimension to y axis,
                                  // map the third dimension to bubble radius（symbolSize） ]